Manitoba Winter Explorer Guide: 10 ways to snowmobile the province

 Thompson Area

 See the boreal forest in all its winter glory in the area surrounding the city of Thompson in northern Manitoba.
 Thompson Trailbreakers groom a vast network of trails that extend northeast and southwest from the city.
-Consider a stay at Sasagiu Rapids Lodge, which is located alongside the trail system and offers snowmobile rentals and a delicious restaurant on site.
-Don't forget to try the Sasagiu Breakfast in the morning.
+Consider a stay at Sasagiu Rapids Lodge, which is located alongside the trail system and offers snowmobile rentals and a delicious restaurant on site for hotel guests.

 Whiteshell Provincial Park